microsoft/binskim/docs/FunctionalTestBuildScripts.md

 ## ARM_CETShadowStack_NotApplicable.exe

-A simple C++ hellow world program, cross compiled using CMake with the `cl.exe` compiler and `Ninja` generator.
+A simple C++ hello world program, cross compiled using CMake with the `cl.exe` compiler and `Ninja` generator.
 `CMakePresets.json` should be configured with a `configurePresets` as below:

 ```json